freebasic/fbc/readme.txt

         Win32 API examples

     Greetings:
+    - Plasma
-    - Plasma: Owner of the freebasic.net domain and main site hoster, many thanks to him.
+        Owner of the freebasic.net domain and main site hoster, many thanks to him.
+    - VonGodric
-    - VonGodric: Author of the first FreeBASIC IDE: FBIDE.
+        Author of the first FreeBASIC IDE: FBIDE.
-    - Everybody that helped writing the documentation (and in special Nexinarus who started it), more details at: http://www.freebasic.net/wiki/wikka.php?wakka=ContributorList
+    - Everybody that helped writing the documentation (and in special Nexinarus who started it) http://www.freebasic.net/wiki/wikka.php?wakka=ContributorList
     - All users that reported bugs, requested features and as such helped improving the compiler, language and run-time libraries.